Navigation auf uzh.ch

 Research project

 Neural circuits are the basis for learning and memory.
-The establishment of proper neural circuits depends on signaling pathways, some of which are controlled by primary cilia, organelles that serve as antennae of cells.
-We aim to elucidate the role of primary cilia in the establishment of neuronal circuits, with a special focus on cerebellar circuits in the zebrafish and the chick embryo.
+The establishment of proper neural circuits depends on cellular signalling pathways, some of which are controlled by primary cilia, organelles that serve as antennae of cells.
+We aim to elucidate the role of primary cilia in the establishment of neural circuits, with a special focus on cerebellar circuits in zebrafish.

 Research groups